13 Free TV Apps to Download Now

 While there are thousands of free streams, Twitch also features premium features for a monthly subscription.
 Twitch apps are compatible with PCs, iOS and Android devices, game consoles, Chromecast, Apple TV and Fire TV.

-While Twitch is popular with children, parents should beware: Twitch streams are somewhat unregulated and can sometimes contain adult language or content.
+While Twitch is popular with children, parents should be aware: Twitch streams are somewhat unregulated and can sometimes contain adult language or content.

 9. IMDb TV